 The First Wave of Makeup Brands

 The beauty industry really exploded in the early 20th century.
 The popularity of Hollywood films and film stars worked in conjunction with the growing rebellious sentiments of the interwar period to create a need for beauty brands to expand their product catalogs.
 Given that, at its heart, makeup is inherently scientific, chemists around the world began creating their own solutions to everyday problems and launched the first widespread makeup brands.
+Discover not only the big names, but also some of the vintage makeup products that made an impact.
+Many of the inventive cosmetic products from the first brands have influenced the world of beauty as we know it today.

 - The Colour Harmony Principle - This was a system devised in 1918 to coordinate makeup shades to a woman's hair, eye, and skin coloring.